bxdn/advent-of-go/README.md

 ## What is Advent of Go?

 Advent of Go is a multi-year framework for [Advent of Code](https://adventofcode.com/), a festive programming advent calendar!
-It can house all your solutions in an easy and organized layout, and comes with a built-in testing suite and scaffolding that automatically pulls in your input, answers, and stubs out solutions.
+It can house all your solutions in an easy and organized layout, and comes with built-in functionality that allows you to generate solutions stubs, pull input data, print results, submit answers, and pull available answers and test against them.

 ## Installation